Last updated : March 24, 2025

 Collection

 The CCF starts with the donor, who is either a commercial driver or someone hoping to become a commercial driver.
-The collector records the driver’s information first thing.
-Then, they explain the process and provide the donor with a specimen cup.
+The collector records the driver’s personal information upon their arrival at the designated test site.
+Then, they explain the entire process and provide the donor with a specimen cup.
 They accompany them to the assigned restroom.

 The room must meet the following requirements: